The fruit and vegetable sector in the EU - a statistical overview

 Fresh fruit and vegetables were traded mainly on the European market: Spain was the leading trader

-In 2015, Member States exported fruit and fresh vegetables both within the EU (i.e. to other Member States) and outside the EU.
-However, the EU internal trade flow was seven times bigger in terms of value: EUR 33.4 billion vs EUR 4.7 billion.
+Member States export fruit and fresh vegetables to other Member States within the EU and to countries outside the EU.
+However, the trade flow of fruit and fresh vegetables within the EU was eight times bigger in terms of value than the export flow to non EU-countries in 2017: EUR 36.8 billion compared with EUR 4.6 billion.

 Switzerland was the largest export destination of the EU’s fruit and vegetables

-Besides being consumed directly and traded as raw commodities, fruits and vegetables are processed into a multitude of food products, which can be grouped into frozen and preserved fruits and vegetables (canned vegetables, jams, marmalades and dried fruits) (71.7 % ), juices (19.5 %), tomato ketchup (3.7 %), prepared meals (3.6 %) and drained fruits + homogenised vegetables and fruits (1.5 %) (Table 10).
+Besides being consumed directly and traded as raw commodities, fruit and vegetables are also processed into a wide range of food products.
+These can be grouped into frozen, dried and preserved fruits and vegetables (canned vegetables, jams, marmalades and dried fruits) (72.5 % of sold production), juices (19.6 %), tomato ketchup (3.2 %), prepared meals (4.1 %) and the grouping of drained fruits and homogenised vegetables and fruits (1.3 %) (Table 6).

-The single most important product in terms of value of production was non-concentrated orange juice (excluding frozen) with a share of 4.4 %, followed by tomato ketchup (3.7 %) and apple juice (3.1 %).
+In terms of specific products, the highest production values were for non-concentrated orange juice (excluding frozen) with a share of 4.2 % of the total of processed fruit and vegeatbles, followed by tomato ketchup (3.2 %) and apple juice (2.9 %).